- Gender identity is a person’s internal feelings of being a woman, man, both, neither or something else.

-Transgender people have a gender identity that doesn’t match the sex they were assigned at birth (female or male or intersex).
+Transgender people have a gender identity that is different than the sex they were assigned at birth (female or male or intersex).
 For example, a transgender person who is assigned female at birth may feel like a boy, or a transgender person who is assigned male at birth may feel like a girl.
 Transgender people may seek medical therapies such as hormones or surgical procedures to help change their body to better match their gender.
 However, some people express their gender through their appearance and/or behavior, without changing their body.

 Transgender is also an umbrella term used to describe the whole community of people who identify as a gender different then their sex assigned at birth.
 So, for example a genderqueer person (someone who identifies as a gender that is not 100% male or female) may identify as part of the transgender community.
 To try and make sure that everyone feels included, the community generally tries to broaden terms used to include the “transgender and gender diverse” community or “transgender and gender nonconforming” community.”

-Is it OK to be transgender?
+Is it okay to be transgender?

 Absolutely!
 As with LGBQ people, some people with traditional beliefs may feel uncomfortable with people who express these feelings, but professional medical, psychological, and psychiatric organizations agree that it is better to express who you are, even if it makes other people a little uncomfortable.